-- Parking: As an example of greater flexibility, allow parking within the front setback (in a driveway) and within the on-street parking abutting the development. - Lot size and density: Development standards layered together need to leave room for a reasonable size to make development feasible.
+- Parking: Do not require more than one parking space per unit.
+For greater flexibility, allow parking within the front setback (in a driveway) and within the on-street parking abutting the development, and do not restrict development from providing two garage spaces if desired. - Lot size and density: Development standards layered together need to leave room for a reasonable size to make development feasible.
 Review lot size and density requirements to promote townhouse development feasibility. - Height: At a minimum, allow at least two and a half stories in all zones and if greater flexibility is desired, allow three full stores or more if allowed for single-family homes. - Entryway requirements can limit options for duplexes, triplexes, and fourplexes.
 Review entryway requirements to allow for greater flexibility and more options.